-Hopkins and Placencia are located in the South of Belize; both with their own vibe, atmosphere and characteristics.
+Hopkins and Placencia are located in the South of Belize, Central America; both with their own vibe, atmosphere and characteristics.
 Both very different but both laidback and perfect to chill and start or finish your books and have a proper drink on the beach!!
+In this travel blog tips, information and inspirations on Hopkins and Placencia Belize, South America.

 Still being on my high from the Raggamuffin Sailing Tour, I arrived in coastal village Hopkins after a short shuttle from Dangriga with some fellow sailors (20B$).
 Everybody was dropped off at their booked accommodation in Hopkins.
 I was the last one and this way I could see that Hopkins was a very stretched town.
 On the south which is called Sittee Point, the more resorts and luxury hotels and restaurants; not my cup of tea.
 I booked a cottage style accommodation close to the beach more on the northern side of town.
 Hopkins is a good base to explore the cays, reefs and islands and land side the mountains and parks.
 In Hopkins I experienced the indigenous Afro-Caribbean culture of the Garifuna.